DIN Rails Explained

-If you have ever been involved in the installation of an industrial computer, you must have come across the term DIN rail mounting.
+If you have ever been involved in the installation of an industrial computer, you must have come across the term DIN rails.
 A core step when setting up a network of embedded computers, DIN rail mounting is the default method for installing crucial electrical devices.

 Surprisingly enough, DIN rails aren’t just used for computers.
 Named after Deutsches Institut für Normung (a German organization), DIN rails anchor all sorts of electrical devices, from circuit breakers to embedded systems.

 A DIN rail is basically a horizontal strip of metal, constructed in a standard dimension and shape.
 This allows for electrical components to be clipped onto the rail, without having to worry about drilling into the wall.

 Better yet, a well-fitted rail can anchor the component far more steadily than screwing them to the wall would achieve and doesn’t buckle or bend easily.
 A useful trait for key devices that need to be protected from physical shocks.

 How are Embedded Computers Mounted on DIN Rails?

 DIN rails come in various standard sizes.
 The most common variety is the 35 mm “top hat” design, which can be fitted with all kinds of devices like relays, motor controllers, and circuit breakers.

 Embedded PCs are designed to take advantage of this standard as well.
 Attaching the wall mounting brackets to a system gives it exactly the right size to slide into a DIN rail.
 Just combine the bracket with DIN rail clips and the computer can be pushed into the rail without further ado.